 Other uses are as documented.

 Using GET or GET$ to attempt to return the character at a screen location will fail on console builds with the message "Sorry, GETXY not implemented".
+These commands work as documented for all GUI builds.

 For all versions of PicoBB, INKEY (or INKEY$) with a zero or positive argument works as documented.
 INKEY(-256) returns 115 (ASCII code for lower case "s").